Adipocyte by Ray Sahelian, M.D.

 response to hormonal stimulation.
 Interest in the biology of white adipose tissue has

 risen markedly with the recent surge in obesity and its associated disorders.
-Adipocytes are no longer viewed simply as a vehicle for lipid storage; instead,

-the adipocyte is recognized as a major endocrine and secretory cell and
+they are recognized as a major endocrine and secretory cell and

 adipocytes, collectively, act as an organ.

-Adipocytes as Endocrine Organs
+Adipocytes as endocrine organs

 White adipocytes